ChatrixOne/docs.chatrix.one/docs/faq.en.md

 !!! warning "Caution"

-     Before manually accepting a certificate, you **must** pay attention and make sure it is registered for the following domains: `chatrix.one`, `conference.chatrix.one`, `pubsub.chatrix.one`, `proxy.chatrix .one` and `upload.chatrix.one`.
+     Before manually accepting a certificate, you **must** pay attention and make sure it is registered for the following domains: `chatrix.one`, `conference.chatrix.one`, `pubsub.chatrix.one`, `proxy.chatrix.one` and `upload.chatrix.one`.
 Otherwise, you may become a victim of the so-called [Man-In-The-Middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) hacking attack.

 * * *